 - World War I SMLE with sniper scope (e.g. Periscope Prism Co.
 (P.P.Co.)
 Prefer complete rifle but will consider unattached Scopes (PPC, Aldis, Winchester A5) and brackets (mounts.)

 - Patt’14 with sniper scope.

-Uniforms, items, photos and documents of Canadians who served as snipers and/or served in:
+Uniforms, items, photos and documents of Canadians who served in/as: